 Considerate Passenger Policies

-SERVICE ALERT - For public safety, face masks are highly recommended to be worn at all times when traveling on public transportation.
+For public safety, face masks are highly recommended to be worn at all times when traveling on public transportation.

 For those community members who are using our system we respectfully request that all passengers observe the following CDC recommended precautions to prevent the spread of illnesses: